notnatedavis/TimeInsightsAPIv2/ReadMe.md

 This portion is for logging or storing notes relevent to the project and its scope.
 Future implementations
-- add all 5 card varients (bare bones functionality)
+- add all 5 card varients (bare bones functionality) use HTML5 Canvas, CSS animations, or libraries like p5.js are perfect for smooth, custom animations
+    - custom timer w/ all varients
+    - todo w/ (italics,bold) and on completion (strikethrough)
+    - weather ?
+    - random name picker

 - work on individual cards + css + animations + logic
 - update ReadMe.md + compilation